Heegaard Floer homology and knots determined by their complements: Some knots determined by their complements

-Since $K$ is non-null-homologous (but obviously $2K$ is), there is a rational Seifert surface for $K$ that winds twice longitudinally.
+Since $K$ is not null-homologous (but obviously $2K$ is), there is a rational Seifert surface for $K$ that winds twice longitudinally.
 This implies that the map between two copies of $\ZZ$ in the sequence above is multiplication by $2$.
-It follows that $N = 0$.
+It follows that $G = 0$.

 Now consider the exact sequence of the pair $(T,Z_0)$: